Master of Science in Nutrition and Human Performance

 While the Master of Science in Nutrition and Human Performance delivers exceptional value, here’s what you need to understand the other part of the cost-benefit equation before pursuing your graduate degree.

 The graduate degree program in nutrition and human performance is subject to the overall tuition and fee structure for Merrimack’s master’s degrees and graduate certificate programs.
+Tuition and fees are subject to change.
 Visit the Bursar’s Graduate Tuition and Fees page for up-to-date cost information.

 Students in the Master of Science in Nutrition and Human Performance may incur additional program-related expenses for: